 If the truck that caused your accident did not meet the legal requirements specified by federal laws, then you may have valid grounds for a lawsuit.
 Depending on the circumstances, you may be able to claim that the brakes were faulty by design, or that there was an error in the manufacturing process that was responsible for their failure.

-While each personal-injury case is different, they all require the plaintiff to prove that negligence caused a specific injury.
+While each personal injury case is different, they all require the plaintiff to prove that negligence caused a specific injury.
 This may require extensive evidence and expert testimonies.
-An experienced personal-injury attorney will have the experience and resources to gather evidence, structure your claim and negotiate for a fair settlement.
+An experienced personal injury attorney will have the experience and resources to gather evidence, structure your claim and negotiate for a fair settlement.

-This is where Morris Bart, LLC can help.
-A Lafayette personal-injury attorney from our firm can investigate all potential causes of the crash to identify the liable parties.
+This is where a truck accident injury attorney from our firm can investigate all potential causes of the crash to identify the liable parties.

 to find a Morris Bart office near you.